What is Red Tag (Sealed) Sample?

 Can you please briefly explain about Red Seal sample? ... asked by Shanthi Dsouza

-A sample with a red tag is an identification of a sample that buyer had approved and sealed that particular sample for production.
-A sealed sample means approved garment construction, approved trims attached to the garment.
-Receiving a Red tag sample from buyer is the approval for production go-ahead to the factory.
+A sample with a red tag is an identification of a sample that the buyer had approved and sealed that particular sample for production.
+A sealed sample means approved garment construction and approved trims attached to the garment.
+Receiving a Red tag sample from the buyer is the approval for the production go-ahead to the factory.

-Buyers attach coloured tags to approved samples and send back to the suppliers.
-A buyer uses different colour tags for the different sample type, like Green tag is used for Size set samples and Red Tag is used for PP samples (Pre-Production sample).
+Buyers attach coloured tags to approved samples and send them back to the suppliers.
+A buyer uses different colour tags for different sample types, like a Green tag is used for Size set samples and Red Tag is used for PP samples (Pre-Production samples).
 Once attached these tags can not be removed easily from the sample garment.

 Sealed samples